Child Life Student Program FAQs

 Our internship is not a paid experience.

 No. Child life practicum hours are different than internship hours.
 The child life practicum is a time for observation and knowledge development.
-Internship is a time to learn how to function independently as a child life specialist.
+Internship is a time to learn the skills to function independently as a child life specialist.

 We encourage students to look at a variety of programs.
 Different hospitals have different atmospheres, specialties, cultures, and program designs.
 Experience in different programs will have a positive impact on your growth as a professional and your personal philosophy of child life.

 We do not accept internship applications from students who participated in our child life practicum program.
-Completing your child life practicum and internship experiences at different hospitals is enriching; it gives you a broader view of the field and helps you begin to formulate your personal philosophy of child life.
+Completing your child life practicum and internship experiences at different hospitals is enriching; it gives you a broader view of the field and helps you to network and learn from a variety of child life colleagues.

 Not at all, we accept both affiliated and unaffiliated students into our student programs.
 For affiliated students, a signed Affiliation Agreement must be in place with your university before your student experience can begin.
 For unaffiliated (independent) students, you must sign an Individual Education Experience Agreement before your student experience can begin.
 Both of these are initiated once a student is accepted into our program.